ahmed-medhat-tawfiq/vault-plugin-secrets-keycloak/README.md

-# Keycloak Secrets via Vault
+# Keycloak Secrets in Vault

-The purpose of this plugin is to provide Keycloak client secrets from Vault.
+The purpose of this plugin is to provide Keycloak confidential client (secrets and JWT tokens) from Vault.

 Please read the [Vault Plugin](https://www.vaultproject.io/docs/plugins) documentation for how to enable and handle plugins in Vault.